 The owners compete in the Festival of the Courtyards each year in the first two weeks of May, but you can see the patios throughout the year.

 Palacio de Viana has 12 stunning courtyards surrounding a beautiful mansion; however, it’s a little out of the centre.
-So, we suggest you focus on the Patios in the San Basilio neighbourhood for this itinerary.
+So, we suggest you focus on the Patios in the San Basilio neighbourhood for this day trip.

-Hours – The patios are open from 10 am to 2 pm and from 5 pm to 8 pm.
-We think our itinerary gives you enough time to see them before they close at 2 pm.
-However, if this feels rushed, you could visit the Mezquita-Catedral first and then the patios later in the day.
+The patios are open from 10 am to 2 pm and from 5 pm to 8 pm.
+We think our schedule gives you enough time to see them before they close at 2 pm.

 After the patios close at 2 pm, join the Spanish for late lunch in the San Basilio area.
 We have two recommendations for you: